 Moreover, three student participants were from the Tennessee Promise class of 2016 and had not yet experienced a community college education.
 They each believed community college would be an adjustment from classes on a high school level.
 One student said, “I definitely have expectations of putting a lot more work and effort into getting things done.”

-Theme 7: Tennessee Achieves/Promise is a positive experience for most students
+Tennessee Achieves/Promise is a positive experience for most students

 Overall, eight of the 10 students who participated in this study expressed mostly positive feelings towards the tnAchieves or Tennessee Promise scholarship that they received, as well as their decision to attend community college after high school.
 Some of the advantages students specifically mentioned included: